-Join Ryan Kittleson for an in-depth discussion in this video Setting up Photoshop for 3D printing, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Setting up Photoshop for 3D printing, part of Photoshop: 3D Printing.

 Photoshop has everything you need for 3D printing built in.
 However, there are some preferences and interface adjustments that can help make things run more smoothly.
 Let's check it out.
 The first thing I want to do is set the work space to the 3D preset.
 Lets go to up the Window menu, go to Workspace.
 And hit 3D.
 This basically gives the 3D palettes priority on the right hand side of the screen.
 Now, we want to make sure that Photoshop is taking advantage of your computer's graphics hardware.
 So let's go to Edit, and let's scroll down til we can find Preferences.